Motorama (film): Plot

-His journey nears completion with just one letter remaining.
-He drives onward, through a dark and menacing industrial park, where people fight, burn crosses, and take drugs.
-On an empty, rain soaked highway he swerves to avoid a truck and drives his car off an unfinished bridge, damaging it so he can no longer drive.
+His journey nears completion with one letter remaining.
+Gus drives onward, through Essex, an industrial park where people fight, burn crosses, and take drugs.
+On a rain soaked highway he swerves to avoid a truck and drives his car off an unfinished bridge, damaging it so he can no longer drive.

 Walking back along the road he encounters an older version of himself, driven crazy by the fact that he never found one last letter, the same one Gus is missing.
 Gus comes across a mentally handicapped gas station attendee and buys gas, only to receive just one card in return.
-Fortunately it turns out to be the final letter he needs.
+However, it turns out to be the final letter he needs.
 His hair now gray, and viewed by everyone in the world as an old man, he heads off to the company offices to claim his prize.

-At the company headquarters, a representative explains over the phone in the lobby that collecting all the letters doesn't make him a prize winner, rather just eligible for the prize.
-Not giving up, he heads upstairs and tries to meet with the company executives, but only gets as far as the secretary.
+At the company headquarters, a representative explains in the lobby that collecting all the letters does not make Gus a prize winner; he is just 'eligible' for the prize.
+Not giving up, Gus tries to meet with the company executives, but only gets as far as the secretary.
 Everyone now sees him as the small child he is, and treats him as such.
 The secretary explains that nobody is supposed to win Motorama.
-She congratulates him on collecting the letter, but tells him that there will be no prize.
-In a fury he realizes too late he's been deceived.
-A security guard throws him out of the high skyscraper window.
+She congratulates him on collecting the letters, but says that there will be no prize.
+A security guard throws an enraged Gus out of the skyscraper window.

 He lands in a pool of water, and then emerges from the same river that he stopped at after the first diner.
-His car is good as new, and waiting for him on the dusty road.
-His health is also restored; his eye is back, his tattoo is gone.
-He throws away the metal leg extensions he made to enable him to drive the car and hitchhikes back towards home.
-En route he finds the attendee Phil from the first gas station has survived being hit by the truck, but is severely injured.
-Lacking other options, Gus decides to stay at the gas station and work there to aid Phil.
+His car is good as new, and his health is restored; his eye is back and his tattoo is gone.
+He throws away the metal leg extensions he made to enable himself to drive the car and hitchhikes back towards home.
+En route, he finds Phil has survived being hit by the truck, but is severely injured.
+Lacking other options, Gus decides to stay in Phil's gas station and work there to aid him.
 He is now back to being viewed as an adult, despite still being a child.

-In a final scene, Gus fills up the car of a gambler who claims to have just won a million dollars.
-He opens the trunk to show the cash to Gus.
-The gambler drives away, only to die from the same horrific accident Phil endured, hitting a truck head-on.
-Letting go of hopes of any financial success and his fantasy girl, Gus remains at the desolate gas station with Phil, staring into the middle distance, continuing to wait for some success down the road.
+Gus later fills up the car of a gambler.
+He claims to have just won a million dollars and shows the cash to Gus.
+The gambler then drives away, only to die from the same accident Phil endured, hitting a truck head-on.
+Gus remains at the desolate gas station with Phil.